 The heightened attention to climate change and the urgent requirement to tackle its effects have heightened companies' awareness of the need to prioritize the reduction of their carbon emissions.
 This underscores the extensive impact of carbon emissions on both the environment and global business activities.
-Consequently, companies must swiftly adopt measures to mitigate greenhouse gas (GHG) emissions, calling for comprehensive and sustainable solutions.

-Conversely, it has been identified that companies' operations are the primary drivers of Carbon Dioxide (CO2) emissions and the subsequent rise in CO2 levels (Ong et al., 2022).
+Consequently, companies must swiftly adopt measures to mitigate greenhouse gas (GHG) emissions, calling for comprehensive and guarantee quality sustainable solutions.
+(Wildan, M. A DKK 2021) Conversely, it has been identified that companies' operations are the primary drivers of Carbon Dioxide (CO2) emissions and the subsequent rise in CO2 levels (Ong et al., 2022).
 In this regard, companies can rely on carbon accounting, which helps them manage and control the carbon dioxide (CO2) costs of their activities (Ong et al., 2022).
 This enables companies to align with stakeholder interests and enhance overall regional environmental performance (Linares-Rodríguez et al., 2022).
 Previous researchers (e.g., Bhargava et al., 2018; Gupta et al., 2019; Irfan et al., 2023) have highlighted various low-carbon strategies for improving Energy Efficiency (ENEFF).
 These include implementing carbon taxes and clean development mechanisms to address regional environmental challenges.
 As indicated by Nemecek et al. (2009), energy efficiency, as a low-cost mitigation strategy, has been a prominent topic in global policy discussions.
+Efficiency can be improved by identifying the distribution of marketing costs among the various intermediaries in the marketing channel.
+(Syarif, M., Samsuki, 2022)

 Furthermore, Dragomir (2012) reported that Corporate Environmental Performance (CEP) is a multifaceted variable that depends on measures such as recognition, measurement, verification, and reporting of CEP indicators.
 Scientific research has focused on measuring companies' environmental performance and examining its relationship with other firm-specific variables, such as company size, environmental strategies, disclosure practices, financial performance, and reputation.
+Therefore, the performance of a employee becomes a stage of achievement as an employee's work achievement.
+Safrizal, H. B. A., Eliyana, A., dkk (2020).

 However, in our extensive review of previous studies, we found that most studies have concentrated on the relationship between carbon accounting and corporate performance, carbon accounting and corporate environmental performance, and Carbon Management Accounting System (CMAS) and corporate performance.
 Additionally, Malaysia is poised not only to enhance the energy efficiency of its Oil and Gas industry through strategic management commitment and practices but also to integrate techniques like CMAS with energy efficiency and environmental performance enhancement.
 This will position Malaysia as a responsible global player in the transition towards a greener energy future.
+And in this era of globalization, it is always characterized by rapid economic conditions as a whole, which causes the emergence of a number of demands as a response to the changes that occur.
+(Safrizal, H. B. A., Eliyana, A., & Gunawan, S. 2020).